 Understanding the Impact of Domestic Violence on a Child

-Domestic violence includes physical, emotional, psychological, sexual, and financial abuse.
+Domestic violence includes physical abuse, emotional abuse, psychological abuse, sexual abuse, and financial abuse.
 Children exposed to this behaviour — even if not directly harmed — can experience serious long-term effects.

 Effects on Children